RussellLuo/gopt/README.md

 2. What if I don't want to expose gopt's API to my own library users?

-   One solution is to define a single exported variable like this:
+   One solution is to define your own API like this:

     ```go
-    var WithServerOption = gopt.With
+    var WithOption = gopt.With
     ```

-   Then use it as follows:
+   Then your library users can use it as follows:

     ```go
     server := New(
-    	WithServerOption("Host", "localhost"),
+    	WithOption("Host", "localhost"),
-    	WithServerOption("Port", 8080),
+    	WithOption("Port", 8080),
     )
     ```